Important Reminders

-As the last full month of the 2025–26 school year, May is the perfect time for NYC students to lock up their learning and earning opportunities for the upcoming summer season!
-Check out what's available for City students this month, including scholarships, contests, free workshops, and great local events, and register/apply for them today!
+The school year may soon be coming to an end, but these great learning and earning opportunities sure aren't!
+Check out what's available for City students this month, including scholarship, free workshops, and great local events, and register/apply for them today!

 Early Readers (3-K–Grade 2)